Prof-M-s-Classroom/programming-assignment-3-himelinakai/Readme.md

 Because of the use of an adjacency matrix, the time complexity of PrimMST is O(V^2).

+## Assumptions
+I assumed that all vertices would be sequential numbers, ie. 0, 1, 2...
+I also assumed that the graph would be connected.

 ## Test Case Description

 Test #1